Tracking an Interest-only mortgage

 You will need to set separate repeating expense budgets on each of your Mortgage Repayment categories if you have more than one mortgage.

-Your mortgage repayments will now be included as an expense in your budget, while the loan as a liability will show you your loan amount 🙌🏼
+Your mortgage repayments will now be included as an expense in your budget, while the loan as a debt will show you your loan amount 🙌🏼